 Southcreek Trail (18 Mile Creek ) is a 4.2 mile moderately trafficked out and back trail located near Hamburg, New York that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from May until October.
+The trail offers a number of activity options and is best used from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash